Hi friend and Welcome!

 - Size.
-The Yeti looks sort of like an industrial sized dildo, while the CO1U resembles that of a normal microphone.
+The Yeti looks sort of like a mini spaceship, while the CO1U resembles that of a normal microphone.
 Lol.
 Some criticize the Yeti’s size, being that it’s ginormous and takes up a lot of room on your desk (it’s about a foot tall).

 - Features.
 The C01U has no features.
 The only way you’ll know it’s on is the little green light on the front.
 By contrast, the Yeti has a ton of extras.
 It has 4 different polar patterns, a gain knob, a headphone jack, and a mute button.
 The updated CO1U pro does have a headphone jack.

 - Sound.
 Blue Yeti is a bit less noisy than the C01U.

 - Ease of use.
 Samson is a bit easier to use, and it’s smaller and more portable.
 The Yeti is difficult to protect, and very heavy.

 - Pop filter.
 Both need one, but the Samson does still sound pretty good without one.